manishh101/furniture-website/manish-steel-final/README.md

 # Manish Steel Furniture - Frontend

-Modern React-based frontend for the Manish Steel Furniture e-commerce platform.
+Modern React-based frontend for the Manish Steel Furniture e-commerce platform with professional page transitions and animations.

 ## Technology Stack

 - React 19.x with Function Components and Hooks
 - React Router v7 for navigation
+- Framer Motion for professional animations and transitions
 - Tailwind CSS for responsive styling
 - Axios for API communication
 - JWT authentication